How to: Upload (Basic)

 JSON encoding

-filesize: The size of the file in bytes.
-The above file is ~21.1 MB.
+filesize: The file size in bytes.
+Our sample file is approximately 21.1 MB.

 JSON